 Dark and Light Neutral Palette + Additional Texture

-Another way to pull out a timeless neutral palette for your kitchen is to mix dark wood cabinetry with white upper shelves.
+Another way to create a timeless neutral palette for your kitchen is to mix dark wood cabinetry with white upper shelves.
 Roll out a patterned rug and flaunt your cooking hub for a modern twist.
-Create a cosy atmosphere with layered warm light fixtures.
+Create a cosy atmosphere with layered, warm light fixtures.
 For an industrial touch, set up a slim metal bar with hooks to hang your kitchen utensils instead of keeping them inside a closed cabinet.

 14. Colour Shy Combination

 While white and neutrals provide endless possibilities in interior design, other colour combinations are also on the rise as we strive to create a more personal space.
 It might be a little daunting to shift from the usual neutral combination to a more colourful space.
 If you want to switch from the neutrals but still prefer subtle colour combinations, here are some for you.

 The kitchen is where a family gathers to explore different recipes and bond with each other, so it is vital to make this space cosy and inspiring.
 Brighten up your backsplash with dusty yellow paint and marigold accents.
 Create contrast with neutral cabinetry, open wall shelves, and a wood-tone rug.
 Make the space more welcoming by installing abstract patterned curtains.

 Add a refreshing twist to your neutral kitchen with some subtle accent colours.
 Highlight your lower kitchen area with baby blues and create a spacious upper space with neutrals and open shelving.
 Add a chevron-lemon wallpaper to make your kitchen more interesting.
 Opt for coloured fabric stools or chairs to complete the fresh look.